 While this is fine as an alt text, a more appropriate way to write this would be:

 <img src=”elephant.jpg” alt=”many elephants walking towards the sunset in the African savannah”>.
-The reason the second alt text is better is because it’s more descriptive and describes the image in more detail.
+The reason the second alt text is better is that it’s more descriptive and describes the image in more detail.

-For example, if your target keyword is SEO then do an image search on Google with SEO.
+For example, if your target keyword is SEO then do an SEO image search on Google with SEO.
 Refine the search with the boxes and then add those words to the title of your image.
 Now the title might be “Improve your marketing with SEO” instead of just SEO.
-This will give you better image rankings for refinements but also for main keywords and lead to more traffic.
+This will give you better image rankings for refinements but also for main keywords and lead to more traffic for your website.